gretaja/pyvisdmc/README.md

 ```yaml
 my_param: input
 ```
-   * If you have any additional parameters, your condition in `main.py` should contain:
+   * If you have additional parameters, your condition in `main.py` should contain:
 ```python
 my_param = config.get('my_param')
 ```